 With that in mind, you’re probably wondering which company is the cheapest option for drivers with varying credit scores.
 Generally, State Farm has better rates for drivers with higher credit scores, while American Family offers the cheapest average rates for drivers with low credit scores.

 But that doesn’t mean you should go straight to those companies for the cheapest rates.
 Since some companies don’t use credit scores at all, drivers with bad credit might be better off elsewhere.
 Once again, the only way to know you’re getting the best rates is to shop around and get quotes from multiple companies.

-By How Much You Drive
+Compare Rates by How Much You Drive

 One of the often-overlooked factors that affect your car insurance rates is how much you drive.
 Any time you get an auto insurance quote, companies will ask about your commute and/or how many miles you drive each year.
 The reason they ask about your annual mileage is that the more you’re on the roads, the more likely you are to get into an accident and file an insurance claim.